Novikov homology, jump loci and Massey products: The twisted Novikov Betti numbers

-over the field of fractions $\{\wh L_{m,\xi}\}$ of the Novikov ring.
+over the field of fractions $\{\wh L_{m,\alpha}\}$ of the Novikov ring.

-The Betti number $b_k(X,\r;p) $ is the dimension of the vector space
+The Betti number $b_k(X,\eta;p) $ is the dimension of the vector space

 over the field of fractions $\{L_m\}$.
-The inclusion $L_m \sbs\wh L_{m,\xi}$ extends to an inclusion of fields $\{L_m\} \sbs \{\wh L_{m,\xi}\}$ and the result follows. $\qs$
+The inclusion $L_m \sbs\wh L_{m,\alpha}$ extends to an inclusion of fields $\{L_m\} \sbs \{\wh L_{m,\alpha}\}$ and the result follows. $\qs$

-\bede\lb{d:irr_deg} For a \ho~ $\xi : G\to\rr$ the subgroup $\xi(G)$ is a free finitely generated abelian group; its rank is called {\it irrationality degree of $\xi$} and denoted $\Irr\xi$.
-In particular $\Irr\xi=1$ if and only if $\xi$ is a multiple of a \ho~ $G\to\zz$.
-We say that $\xi$ is {\it maximally irrational } if $\Irr\xi=n$. \end{defi} Observe that if $\xi$ is maximally irrational, then the \ho~ $p$ in the diagram (\rrf{f:factorr}) is an isomorphism and $\wh b_k^\r(X,\xi)$ does not depend on $\xi$.
+\bede\lb{d:irr_deg} For a \ho~ $\alpha : G\to\rr$ the subgroup $\alpha(G)$ is a free finitely generated abelian group; its rank is called {\it irrationality degree of $\alpha$} and denoted $\Irr\alpha$.
+In particular $\Irr\alpha=1$ if and only if $\alpha$ is a multiple of a \ho~ $G\to\zz$.
+We say that $\alpha$ is {\it maximally irrational } if $\Irr\alpha=\rk H_1(G)$. \end{defi} Observe that the irrationality degree of $\alpha$ equals the number $m$ from the diagram \rrf{f:factorr}.
+If $\alpha$ is maximally irrational, then the \ho~ $p$ in this diagram is an isomorphism.
+In this case the twisted Betti numbers $\wh b_k^\eta(X,\alpha)$ do not depend on $\alpha$.

-\bede\lb{d:maxirr} The number $\wh b_k^\r(X,\xi)$ where $\xi$ is maximally irrational, will be denoted by $\wh b_k^\circ(X,\r)$. \end{defi}
+\bede\lb{d:maxirr} The number $\wh b_k^\eta(X,\alpha)$ where $\alpha$ is maximally irrational, will be denoted by $\wh b_k^\eta(X)$. \end{defi}